huggingface/transformers/examples/distillation/README.md

         --token_counts data/token_counts.bert-base-uncased.pickle
 ```

-**Tips:** Starting distillated training with good initialization of the model weights is crucial to reach decent performance.
+**Tips:** Starting distilled training with good initialization of the model weights is crucial to reach decent performance.
 In our experiments, we initialized our model from a few layers of the teacher (Bert) itself!
 Please refer to `scripts/extract.py` and `scripts/extract_distilbert.py` to create a valid initialization checkpoint and use `--student_pretrained_weights` argument to use this initialization for the distilled training!

 Happy distillation!